craigbarnes/lua-gumbo/README.md

     make check
     make install LUA_LMOD_DIR=/usr/share/lua/5.2 LUA_CMOD_DIR=/usr/lib/lua/5.2

-For convenience, you can store any of the above variables in a file named `local.mk`.
-The Makefile includes this file for each run and any variables declared within take precedence over the defaults.
+**Note:** for convenience, variable overrides can be stored persistently in a file named `local.mk`.
+For example, instead of adding `LUA_PC=luajit` to every command, as shown above, it can just be added to `local.mk`.

 Usage
 -----